-At 31 December 2020, the deferred tax liabilities are HK\$2,650,000 (2019: HK\$2,650,000).
+At 31 December 2021, the deferred tax liabilities are HK\$2,650,000 (2020: HK\$2,650,000).

-(g) Fair value of investments
+(g) Fair value measurement of investments

-In the absence of quoted market prices in an active market, the directors estimate the fair value of the Group's investment in financial assets at FVTOCI, details of which are set out in note 23 to the consolidated financial statements, by considering information from a variety of sources, including the latest financial information, the historical data on market volatility as well as the price and industry and sector performance of investment company.
+In the absence of quoted market prices in an active market, management estimates the fair value of the Group's investment in financial assets at FVTOCI, details of which are set out in note 22 to the consolidated financial statements, by considering information from a variety of sources, including the latest financial information, the historical data on market volatility as well as the price and industry and sector performance of investment company.